remi-dupre/git-publish/README.md

   - # Remote URL you want to publish to
     url: git@github.com:Qwant/fafnir.git

-    # The paths you want to keep in your remote
+    # The paths you want to keep in your remote (defaults to everything)
     include:
        - .github/
        - src/
+       - tests/
        - LICENSE
        - README.md

+    # The paths you want to remove (takes precedence on `include` in case of ambiguity)
+    exclude:
+      - tests/test_integration.py
 ```

 ### Command line